atiyo/gray_scott/README.md

 ## Simulation output

 Parameters are as in `gray_scott.jl`, which implements a finite-difference method.
 The final state is shown below.
-The transient response in shown in `gray_scott.mp4`.
+The transient response is shown in `gray_scott.mp4`.

 ![truth](gray_scott.jpg "Final State")